NI need to be pro-active on eligibility - O'Neill

 O'Neill cited 19-year-old English-born Manchester City midfielder Shea Charles as a good example of the eligibility rule working in Northern Ireland's favour.

-Charles, who can also play in defence, made his Northern Ireland debut against Greece in June after having been recruited into the system and playing for various underage Northern Ireland teams.
+Charles, who can also play in defence, made his Northern Ireland debut against Greece in June after being recruited into the system and playing for various under-age Northern Ireland teams.

 "We did a huge amount of work with Andy [Cousins, who was on O'Neill's coaching staff during his first spell]," he continued.